 If you're considering term life insurance, you may see information about a specific type of term life: annual renewable term life insurance.

-An annual renewable term life policy involves a one-year contract that locks in your rate only for a year.
-You don't have to answer health questions or take a life insurance medical exam to renew but your premium could increase every year.
+An annual renewable term life insurance policy involves a one-year contract that locks in your rate only for a year.
+You don't have to answer health questions or take a life insurance medical exam to renew but your premium will likely increase every year.

 It's different from "level term life insurance," which offers insurance for periods of 5, 10, 20, 25 or 30 years.
 Your rates can't change during the policy period.